-5.2.1 The 6 main subdirectories
+5.3 The 6 main subdirectories

-The AIP directory structure has seven main subdirectories (summarised below).
+5.3.1 The AIP directory structure has seven main subdirectories (summarised below).
 These neatly organise the material in an AIP according to its purpose and origin.

-- /original/ contains the SIP, i.e. data and metadata/documentation received from the depositor and accessioned in accordance with the Ingest Manual). - /admin/ contains administrative material, notably metadata about the contents of the dataset (as a whole, file/data specific documentation/metadata is stored with the data), the licence agreement (scanned or digital) alongside correspondence specific to the archive and its preservation (as a whole). - /preservation/ contains preservation files and file-level metadata that have been normalised, in accordance with the Ingest Manual, 19 into preservation formats.
+- /original/ contains the SIP, i.e. data and metadata/documentation received from the depositor and accessioned in accordance with the Ingest Manual). - /admin/ contains administrative material, notably metadata about the contents of the dataset (as a whole, file/data specific documentation/metadata is stored with the data), the licence agreement (scanned or digital) alongside correspondence specific to the archive and its preservation (as a whole). - /preservation/ contains preservation files and file-level metadata that have been normalised, in accordance with the Ingest Manual5, into preservation formats. - /dissemination/ contains dissemination files and file-level metadata, the DIP. - /previous/ used to hold previous editions of the AIP. - /migration/ used to hold old preservation normalisations of files that have been normalised into newer formats.